-Condensed notes to the unaudited interim consolidated financial statements As at and for the three and six months ended June 30, 2018 Financial disclosures are presented in U.S. dollars unless otherwise noted
+Notes to the consolidated financial statements As at and for the three and six months ended June 30, 2019 Financial disclosures are presented in U.S. dollars unless otherwise noted

 8. Shareholders' equity

 A. Share capital

 The Company is authorized to issue an unlimited number of common shares of no par value.